carpentries/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 ### Purpose

-Teaching a lesson for the first time is very rewarding but the experience of the Instructors and learners also identifies opportunities to address and further clarify parts of the content.
+Teaching a lesson for the first time is very rewarding, but the experience of the Instructors and learners also identifies opportunities to address and further clarify parts of the content.